 Sedum is used because it is drought resistant and very hardy.
 Under normal circumstances the roof should not need regular watering.
 However, live material must be irrigated immediately following installation.
 This irrigation must continue in the first few months following installation and again in especially hot and dry periods.
 Sky Garden recommends full saturation of the system once a week in these periods.

 The amount of maintenance needed depends of the type of green roof installed.
-Sedum roofs require little maintenance of clearing gutters periodically and occasional weeding to clear unwanted self-seeding species.
-Bio diverse roofs are designed to be left and to be as natural as possible so maintenance is again minimal with just periodic gutter clearing of organic matter.
+Sedum roofs require little maintenance; clearing gutters periodically and occasional weeding to clear unwanted self-seeding species are recommended.
+Biodiverse roofs are designed to be left and to be as natural as possible so maintenance is again minimal with just periodic gutter clearing of organic matter.
 Wildflower roofs require more maintenance and may need strimming once a year in autumn.
 We recommend irrigation systems on all steeply sloped systems to ensure they remain at their optimum throughout hot spells of weather.
-Sky Garden offers a full maintenance package which includes two site visits a year where gutters will be cleared; fertiliser applied; any weeds removed; strimming of vegetation is undertaken; and vegetation barriers and fire breaks are cleared of any unwanted vegetation.
+Sky Garden offers a full maintenance package which includes two site visits a year where gutters will be cleared, fertiliser applied, any weeds removed, strimming of vegetation is undertaken and vegetation barriers and fire breaks are cleared of any unwanted vegetation.

 Sky Garden strives to create the most diverse roofs with the best provisions for wildlife.
 Our seed mixes are designed to replicate optimum conditions for a whole host of wildlife.
 With certain systems habitat creation comes as standard; with log piles, rock mounds and areas of bare sand to replicate natural environments.
 Bat, bird and bee habitats are also available to increase the attractiveness of your green roof to the local wildlife population.